Shopify/ui-extensions/packages/checkout-ui-extensions/documentation/globals.md

 });
 ```

 This library provides an alias for `shopify.extend` in the form of the `extend()` export.
-This function is also strongly-typed, so you'll get feedback about the input arguments to that extension point if you're working in an editor that supports TypeScript’s language server.
-We recommend [VSCode](https://code.visualstudio.com).
+This function is also strongly-typed.
+If you’re working in an editor that supports TypeScript’s language server (we recommend [VSCode](https://code.visualstudio.com)), then you get feedback about the input arguments to that extension point.

 ```ts
 import {extend} from '@shopify/checkout-ui-extensions';